-A.3.1.3 <files format = "" > (optional)
+A.3.1.3 <files> (optional)

 Description: The well path files to be imported.
 This element may be repeated in order to import different files in different locations (directories).
 Multiple files are separated by a comma.
+See Section 8.1 for details on the file format.